Nikon D3300 vs Sony A99 II

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the D3300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D3300 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D3300 was succeeded by the Nikon D3400.
+Both the D3300 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The D3300 was replaced by the Nikon D3400, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is the Nikon D3300 better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.